 According to letters from Galatz, received by Messrs.
-Charles Joyce and Co., it appears that towards the end of February more than one hundred vessels, chiefly German, had come up the D. nube, and that freights had declined considerably.
+Charles Joyco and Co., it appears that towards the end of February more than one hundred vessels, chiefly German, had come up the Danube, and that freights had declined considerably.
 At the date of the latest advices from Sulina, the depth of water on the bar was about ten Venetian feet.
-The Austrian Government is about to deepen the channel, and to place buoys, mooring-ships, and a light ship at the entrance of the Sulina mouth.
+The Austrian Government is about to deepen the channel, and to place buoys, mooring ships, and a light ship at the entrance of the Sulina mouth.

-The treaty for the sale and concession of the Austrian railways in Italy to the section of capitalists headed by Messrs.
+The treaty for the sale and concession of the Austrian railways in Italy to the section of capitalists beaded by Messrs.
 Rothschild has been definitively arranged.
-They are to purchase two hundred and seventy-three English miles, which are already com plotod, and to undertake two hundred and twenty three miles which remain to be constructed, in addi tion to the Central Italian line.
-The total networl to come into their possession will therefore comprise about six hundred and eighty English miles.
-The company are to pay for the finished lines £2400,000 by instalments spread over six years, with £660,000 additional in case the average profits during that time shall exceed seven per cent.
-The whole capital re-quired is estimated at £10,000,000, on which the
+They are to purchase two hundred and seventy-three English miles, which are already completed, and to undertake two hundred and twentyto come into their possession will therefore comprise about six hundred and eighty English miles.
+The company are to pay for the finished lines £2,400,000 by instalments spread over six years, with £660,000 additional in case the average profits during that time shall exceed seven per cent.
+The whole capital re-quired is estimated at £10,000,000, on which the nouncéd.
+The Pope has convoked the Austrian Synod for April 6th.
+It is to take into consideration how the provisions of the Concordat may be best carried out.
+PRUSSIA.